lefata/ID-Database-AISA/README.md

     ```

 2.  **Seed the database:**
+    First, ensure you have created the `people` table using the SQL command in the step above.

-    Run the setup script to seed your new table with initial data.
+    Then, run the setup script to check for the table and seed it with initial data.
 This script uses the `SUPABASE_SERVICE_KEY` from your `.env` file.
+If the table is missing, the script will fail and print the required SQL command again for convenience.

     ```bash
     npm run db:setup